raktim-mondol/load_image/README.md

-# load_image
-Load image for classification and segmentation
+# How to load images for Segmentation and Classification?